Subsidence Repair Cost

 The cost you can expect to spend on labour for fixing subsidence will depend a lot on the severity of the job and the methods used to fix it.

-As an example, the average cost for a mass concrete underpinning is around £12,000-£14,000 for labour, and the job will take an average of approximately 4-5 weeks.
+As an example, the average cost for a mass concrete underpinning is around £12,000-£14,000 for labour, and the job will take approximately 4-5 weeks.

 The prices will vary a lot, however, depending on many factors, including your location and how much work needs to be done.
 You may also sometimes have to hire additional labourers in some cases.